 And when you start the mixing process you have many different options.
 Each mic will have a dedicated track.
 And you can pan some mics left and right, use room mics to add depth and width, and so on.

-If you haven’t done this before, read our piano recording guide.
+If you haven’t done this before, read my piano recording guide.

 Using reverb is not specific to pianos.
 Every instrument will have more depth and width if you use reverb on them.
 And it’s a very common mixing practice.
 Reverb is used almost every time.